Kyle Tucker Player Props: Astros vs. Twins

 Twins Pitching Rankings

-- The 10.7 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.
+- The 11.5 strikeouts per nine innings put together by the Twins pitching staff paces the league.

-- The Twins have the first-ranked team ERA across all league pitching staffs (1.74).
+- The Twins have a 2.28 team ERA that ranks second among all league pitching staffs.

-- Twins pitchers combine to give up the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Twins pitchers combine to allow seven home runs (0.9 per game), the eighth-fewest in the league.

-- Ryan (1-0) pitches for the Twins to make his second start of the season.
+- Mahle (1-0) pitches for the Twins to make his second start of the season.

-- In his last appearance on Sunday, the righty tossed six innings against the Kansas City Royals, allowing one earned run while surrendering three hits.
+- The righty last pitched on Monday against the Miami Marlins, when he went five innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.